Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Minimax Lower Bounds

-Note that \eqref{eq:lower_bound_integral} proves Theorem \ref{inftheorem:integral_lb} and the lower bound part of Theorem \ref{thm:learning_trajectory}.
 In the remainder of this section, we will provide an information-theoretic proof of \Cref{thm:lower_bound}.
 In \Cref{subsec:insight}, we provide the intuition behind the update of the sequence $\{\varepsilon_t\}_{t\ge 1}$ in \eqref{eq:eps_sequence}, and discuss the failure of formalizing the above intuition using the classical mutual information.
 Then we introduce in \Cref{subsec:chi^2_information} the notion of $\chi^2$-informativity and how it could lower bound the probability of error.
 In \Cref{subsec:chi^2_information_analysis} we upper bound the $\chi^2$-informativity in a recursive way and complete the proof of \Cref{thm:lower_bound}.
 We also remark that although one might be tempted to apply hypothesis testing based arguments to prove \Cref{thm:lower_bound}, we find it difficult to even obtain the much weaker lower bound \eqref{eq:lower_bound_max}.
 We refer to the discussions below \Cref{thm:nonadaptive,thm:finite_action} for some insights.